 Review all contracts between the PBM and pharmacies, including but not limited to, the provider manual, network reimbursement forms, maximum allowable cost lists, drug discount or manufacturer coupon contracts.
 Ensure all contractual language is transparent and sufficiently clear to enable the pharmacy to understand the dispensing fee payment prior to the pharmacy being paid.

 Assess how the PBM determines the dispensing fee amount it pays for each drug type including generic, brand and specialty drugs.
-Confirm the dispensing fee amount is communicated to the pharmacies in clear and concise language that is easily understandable and cannot be misinterpreted to mean more than the plane language.
+Confirm the dispensing fee amount is communicated to the pharmacies in clear and concise language.

 Assess the PBM’s ability to change the dispensing fee amount.
 Confirm the ‘change’ process is transparent & communicated to pharmacies in clear and concise language that is easily understandable and cannot be misinterpreted to mean more than the plane language.
 If the PBM contract language gives the PBM authority to change the dispensing fee amount, assess how that change occurs, how often it occurs, how and when it is communicated to the pharmacies, and whether the change can be done with or without the pharmacies’ consent.